Klopp, Guardiola voice concerns over matches behind closed doors

 Diego Simeone's side frustrated the Reds in Spain three weeks ago and Klopp demanded a higher tempo from his side to unsettle Atletico's famously well-organised defence.
 "If you play predictable, Atletico defends you for the next six months without a rest," said Klopp.

 "It is really good what they are doing, (I have the) highest respect, but there are ways and we have to find them tomorrow night."
-Captain Jordan Henderson and Andy Robertson will be fit to return from injury for Liverpool, but goalkeeper Alisson Becker remains sidelined by a hip problem.
-AFP PDS PDS.
+Simeone is looking forward to his first taste of Anfield and believes it would have be unfair on Liverpool to play the game behind closed doors.
+"I have not played as a player or a coach (here).
+I haven't had the chance to play in what is marvellous stadium," said the Argentine.

+"I hope they play the game with fans because it would not be fair on Liverpool to have played in our stadium with the importance of the impact our fans made and this time be missing their fans.".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)